Maggie Astoni: Posttraumatic stress disorder

 Writers created a Posttraumatic stress disorder (PTSD) story for Maggie.
 The issue based storyline began following a break-in at Summer Bay High, when student Raffy Morrison (Olivia Deeble) smashes her way into the school and brings back painful memories for Maggie.
 She is working late at school when Raffy throws a brick through a window and sneaks around the school corridors.
 The incident scares Maggie and as she investigates the break-in she has flashbacks of her past.
-Morassi told a reporter from Inside Soap that her character suffers from a form of PTSD which developed following a break-in at a previous school.
+Morassi told a reporter from Inside Soap that her character has a form of PTSD which developed following a break-in at a previous school.
 Maggie was attacked and left with a serious concussion.
 Her attacker was never caught which left her with vulnerable.
 Morassi explained "when that's the case, victims can find it hard to feel safe.
 Now a familiar scenario is playing out right in front of Maggie, triggering the anxiety."

 When Maggie discovers that Raffy is behind the break-in she decides to let her off.
 The actress explained that Maggie is a "level-headed and fair" woman and can see that Raffy was pulling a prank that went wrong.
 In episodes that followed a terrified Maggie recalls details of the previous attack.
-Morassi added that Maggie still suffers from PTSD related migraines and knowing that her original attacker was not apprehended "unnerves her".
+Morassi added that Maggie still has PTSD related migraines and knowing that her original attacker was not apprehended "unnerves her".

 Ziggy soon confesses that she was involved in the incident that left Maggie with PTSD.
 Another incident occurs when Maggie gets a flat tyre and Mick Jennings (Kristian Schmid) helps her change it.
 Mick cuts his hand and Maggie takes him back to her house to bandage it.
 When Olivia Fraser Richards (Raechelle Banno) sees Mick, she tells Maggie that he is a rapist.
 Ben hears screams from the house and violently throws Mick out.
 The incident forces Maggie and Ziggy to discuss the original break-in and Maggie forgives Ziggy, but tells her she cannot forget about it.